dtylam/bcu/moocon-beta/README.md

 ./start.sh
 ```

-Then, authorise your machine as a user for the API at http://localhost:3000/explorer
+Then, authorise your machine as a user for the API at http://localhost:3000/explorer<br/>
 You will need a GitHub account for this (https://github.com/join)
-Go to http://localhost:3000/auth/github which will login and authorise through GitHub.
+Go to http://localhost:3000/auth/github which will login and authorise through GitHub.<br/>
 You will be then given a access token after the login redirection.
 Copy this access token string, and paste it in the following three files:
 ```